Cruz Azul: Stadium

-View of Estadio Olímpico Universitario, the current home of Cruz Azul.
+Estadio Azteca, current home of Cruz Azul.

 Cruz Azul originally played at Estadio 10 de Diciembre in Jasso, Hidalgo, from 1964 to 1971.
-This 17,000-seat stadium saw the club's first league titles in the 1968–69 and 1970 seasons.
-Although they left the stadium in 1971, it remained an alternate venue for Copa México, CONCACAF Champions' Cup, and some league matches.
+The 17,000-seat stadium hosted the club during its first two league title campaigns, in the 1968–69 and 1970 seasons.
+After the club's departure in 1971, the stadium continued to serve as an alternate venue for Copa México, CONCACAF Champions' Cup, and select league matches.

-In 1971, Cruz Azul moved to the Estadio Azteca in Mexico City, where they experienced some of their most significant achievements, including five league titles and multiple domestic and international cup victories.
-They briefly left in 1996 for the Estadio Azul, where they played until 2018.
-The team returned to the Azteca in 2018, where they won their ninth league title in 2021.
+In 1971, Cruz Azul relocated to Estadio Azteca in Mexico City, where the club went on to win four league titles along with various domestic and international cup competitions.
+The club departed in 1996 for Estadio Azul, located in Mexico City's Colonia Nápoles, where they played until 2018.
+The team returned to Estadio Azteca that year, winning its ninth league title there in 2021.